hackclub/hackclub/workshops/weather_app/README.md

 Here `!DOCTYPE` is used as an "information" to the browser about what document type to expect.

-Now we would link the`JS` file to our `HTML` file.
+Now we will link the`JS` file to our `HTML` file.
 Also, we would be using `moment.js`, a Javascript library for managing dates and time.

 To link the CSS file we add